Tilmann Wröbel: From Haute Couture, to Sportswear & Denim

 In 1988, Tilmann was member of the board of directors of the French Skateboard Federation and referee for every championship.
 His passion for skateboard culture lead him to work with Etnies and Homeboy in 1989, designing apparel ranges for both brands.
 In 1990, he co-founded the first French indoor skate-park.

 In 1994, he joined French denim brand Chipie.
 The next year, he was appointed head designer for the brand.
 During his time with Chipie, Tilmann worked with Jean Elbaz, Christian Sansat, and other international denim experts.

 Between 1997 and 2007, he designed surfwear and streetwear for the Quiksilver group.

 In 2007, he started working as an independent designer for the Quiksilver Group and founded his own consultancy, Monsieur-T. - The Denim Lifestyle Studio.

 Wröbel has worked with Monsieur-T. as Denim Consultant for international Brands such as Lee Cooper, Japan Blue, Pull-In and Zadig & Voltaire as much as for fairs such as the International Denim Trade Show BLUEZONE by Munich Fabric Start.
-Founded in 2003 as the first-of-its-kind denim-dedicated trade show, BLUEZONE has established itself as one of the most substantial business platforms for the global denim, street and sportswear industry.
-Leading denim pioneers showcase their most recent denim novelties to the international denim and fashion community twice a year in Munich, Germany.

 In 2019, Wröbel was named one of the Rivet 50, an index of the 50 most influential people in the denim voted by the global industry.
 He was recognized for his "luxury-meets-streetwear" approach to denim design.